tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

 ```

 For a complete example, see The Pet Park's graph in `/server/api/v1/etc/graph.yml`.
-Note: attributes can only have one dimension.
-If you want to get a post's
-tags, you have to include it using `/posts?include=tags`.

 Once the schema has been created, it must be compiled into a format that the
 library can read.
 This can be done using the `bin/graph` console utility.